svenkubiak/mangooio/docs/cors.md

 # Cross-Origin Resource Sharing (CORS)

-Enable CORS in `config.yaml`.
-Headers are added only when the request URL matches `cors.urlpattern`.
+Browsers block JavaScript on one origin from reading responses from another unless the server opts in with CORS headers.
+Enable CORS when your **API** is consumed by a SPA or mobile web app hosted on a different domain than the mangoo I/O backend.

+mangoo I/O adds headers only when the request URL matches **`cors.urlpattern`** and the origin matches **`cors.alloworigin`** (both regular expressions).
+That keeps accidental wide-open CORS off by default—you must configure patterns explicitly.

 ```yaml
 cors: